EricMFink/CivPro/_pages/syllabus.md

 | TBD | Final Review |   |
 | TBD | Final Exam |   |

+##### Notes:

+- Readings from the Clermont hornbook are optional.
+You may find them helpful to get an overview of the topics covered.
-_Note:_ This class will not meet on Sept.
+- This class will not meet on Sept.
 24 and Oct.
 10.

-[^clermont1]: Readings from the Clermont hornbook are optional.
-You may find them helpful to get an overview of the topics covered.

-[^click1]: Required lessons in each Click & Learn unit are indicated by a due date of December 1.
-Lessons without a due date are not required and will not count toward your final grade.
+[^syllabus1]: Lessons without a due date are not required and will not count toward your final grade.